SpitFire-666/Toshiba-T5200/README.md

 ## CPU Upgrades

-you can fit a 33Mhz or 40Mhz upgrade CPU in the T5200, it will just run at 20Mhz unless it has built in clock doubling.
+you can fit a 33Mhz or 40Mhz upgrade CPU in the T5200, it will just run at 20Mhz unless the CPU has built in clock doubling.
 The hardware mods improve the performance of some of the upgrade CPUs but aren't essential and the CPUs will work if you plug them in without any mods albeit with reduced performance.

  There are four possible 486 compatible CPUs from Cyrix / Texas instruments that can be used to upgrade the T5200s Intel 386 processor (Texas Instruments made the CPUs for Cyrix and sold them under their own brand as well):

  Be careful when installing, do not confuse PIN 1!!!

 # Math Co-Processor

+- Standard i387

 ![image](https://user-images.githubusercontent.com/38451588/138083051-54b49b0b-7ac3-44ec-b2b5-11dccef7f51e.png)